 - Mount Pleasant (1.1 km/0.7 mi)

 - Granville Bridge

 - Burrard Bridge

 Three bridges cross False Creek, but only two are bike-friendly: Burrard at the mouth, and Cambie towards the end.
 You can do circuits of False Creek by either bridge, or you can take Cambie specifically to shorten your ride.
 Granville Bridge is not bike friendly.
 To access Burrard Bridge from the north, see The West End.
-To access Burrard Bridge from the south, see Fairview.
+To access Burrard Bridge from the south, see Kitsilano.